Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 ![HL](https://github.com/Abdelrahmann94/Computer-vision-/blob/main/readme7.png)

 ### RANSAC algorithm
 RANdom SAmple Consensus or RANSAC is an iterative algorithm to fit linear models.
 Different from other linear regressors, RANSAC is designed to be robust to outliers.
 Here, I will use RANSAC to estimate the Homography matrix.
-Noting Homography is very sensitive to the quality of data we pass to it, hence need an algorithm (RANSAC) that can filter irrelevant points from the data distribution.
+Note that Homography is very sensitive to the quality of data we pass to it, hence need an algorithm (RANSAC) that can filter irrelevant points from the data distribution.

 ### RANSAC for Homography
 Repeat N times :
 1- select 4 random pairs of matched features.
 2- Fit Homography.
-3- Compute inliers : apply the transfomration to all features and calculate the error (distance) between matching points after the transformation.
+3- Compute inliers: apply the transformation to all features and calculate the error (distance) between matching points after the transformation.
-4- Count number of inliers then select the homographymatrix with the largest number of inliers.
+4- Count the number of inliers then select the homography matrix with the largest number of inliers.

 ```bash
     if len(matches) > 4: